Wednesday 22 March 2023 06:00 AM — Thursday 23 March 2023 06:00 AM

 You can have a relaxing day in your villa doing nothing but swimming, soaking up the sun, eating and drinking (just make sure you have supplies beforehand) – but please know that you are expected to observe Nyepi by keeping the noise down and making sure no lights can be seen from the outside.

 If you are staying in a hotel you will be well looked after, as the staff are well used to catering for tourists over Nyepi.
-The inside cafes and restaurants will likely be open, along with the pool, but the same restrictions apply regarding keeping the noise down and not be allowed outside.
+The inside cafes and restaurants will likely be open, along with the pool, but the same restrictions apply regarding keeping the noise down and not being allowed outside.

 Are the stars really brighter?

 Yes, absolutely!
-While the stars are not as bright close to the equator like Bali is, as they are are in northern or southern latitudes, the complete lack of light pollution means the warmer, thicker air in the tropical climate doesn’t act as a mirror refracting the usual ambient light thrown up my street lamps and nighttime lights.
+While the stars are not as bright close to the equator as Bali is, as they are in northern or southern latitudes, the complete lack of light pollution means the warmer, thicker air in the tropical climate doesn’t act as a mirror refracting the usual ambient light thrown up my street lamps and nighttime lights.

 Are there ceremonies we can watch?

 Definitely.
-There are wonderfully colourful parades in the night before Nyepi when the villages parade giant statues around the streets.
+There are wonderfully colourful parades on the night before Nyepi when the villages parade giant statues around the streets.
 These are called Ogoh-Ogoh, and they represent the evil spirits that have been chased into the figurines in the days leading up to Nyepi.

 They are incredibly ugly, scary and some of them downright twisted – which makes for a fantastic parade!
 At the end of the parade, they are burnt to ashes in a purification ceremony, ridding the village of evil spirits.